-The Studio Editor is a configuration management tool that allows you to configure the Design Studio.
+The Design Studio - located on the dashboard - is a configuration management tool that allows you to configure the Design Studio for your customer.

-There are two ways to access the Studio Editor.1.
-Navigate to the Catalog tab and access the Products link.
-Select a product and click on the Studio Editor tab.
+There are two ways to access the Design Studio.1.
+Navigate to the Catalog tab and then Products.
+Select a product and click on the Design Studio tab.

-2. Go to the Design tab, and select the Studio Editor tab.
-Select the product from the dropdown menu in the Studio Editor.
+2. Go to the Design tab, and select the Design Studio tab.
+Select the product from the dropdown menu in the Design Studio.

-You can find the 3D model files in the Studio Editor under Studio settings > Assets.
-A 3D model consists of three files: obj, mtl and UV map.
+Your 3D model files are located in the Design Studio under Studio Settings > Assets.
+A 3D model consists of three files: OBJ, MTL and UV map.
 All three files are required for a correct 3D rendering.
 In addition, you will find an 'object preview' and a 'background' option.

 The product template is a print-ready SVG file with a fixed pattern layout.
 The product template is used as the base for creating a design.

-Product templates are also referred to as the UV maps.
-A UV map is the flat 2D representation of the surface of a 3D model.
+Product templates are also referred to as UV maps.
+A UV map is a flat, 2D representation of the surface of a 3D model.